prostiak/Swift/Boootcamp projects/Clima/README.md

 # Clima

 Weather app.
 Just type the region and know what is the weather.
-API request makin via Alamofire.
+API request making via Alamofire.